 I was definitely engaged.
 Under the guidance of Munoz-Oca and Vineyard Manager Juan Uribe, we were fully involved in every step in the winemaking process.
 With access to cameras placed around the vineyard, winery, and cellars; weather reports; and an online voting system, we were able to take the grapes from the field to the barrels.
 The graphic below shows how we voted.

 While I’m pleased with the results, I must admit that I felt a bit of skepticism along the way.
 I doubt that any of the people voting had any winemaking experience and I started to wonder if we were making the best choices.
 All we had to rely on was the data, our judgment, and our personal tastes.

 But Munoz-Oca took it all in stride.
 While it was risky to allow consumers to make certain choices, he firmly believes that their input was valuable.

 “We want to educate people about what goes into growing grapes, making wine, and getting it to your glass,” said Munoz-Oca.
 “Because of the crowd’s decision, we were able to get more concentrated flavors from the grapes with more intense aromas.”

 One of the biggest lessons that I learned was about the barreling process.
 In this video, Munoz-Oca shares why new French Oak is used to age wine and the effect it will have on the Crowdsourced Cabernet.

 Participating in this process has taught me more than any tour ever could.
-My only disappointment about the Crowdsourced Cabernet program is that I will have to wait at least 16 months to taste the fruits of my labor.
-But patience is a virtue when it comes to wine making.
+My only disappointment with the Crowdsourced Cabernet program is that I will have to wait at least 16 months to taste the fruits of my labor.
+But patience is a virtue when it comes to winemaking.
 Knowing that I had some into making the wine will make that first taste much sweeter.

 You can still learn about wine making.
 Visit Columbia Crest’s Crowdsourced Cabernet website to watch videos, see photos, and track the wine’s progress from vine to bottle.